Thierry Gale: Club career

 In August 2018, Gale trialled with Hungarian club Budapest Honvéd, along with national team captain Rashad Jules.
 In an interview with LoopTT, Jules called him "one of Barbados’ finest."
 Gale officially signed with Budapest Honvéd in October and joined their youth team.

 In 2020, he signed his first professional contract, agreeing to a three-year deal with the 14-time champions.
 Soon thereafter, he made his professional debut on 21 August, coming on for Barna Kesztyűs during a 3–1 league defeat to MTK.

 In July 2022, Gale moved to FC Dila Gori of Georgia’s Erovnuli Liga.
 On 29 August 2023, Gale signed for Austrian Bundesliga club Rapid Wien on a four-year contract.

 On 5 February 2025, Gale joined Polish top-flight club Piast Gliwice on loan until the end of 2025, with an option to terminate the loan midway through or make the move permanent.
 In June 2025, Rapid terminated his loan early.

 In July 2025 Gale signed for Bolton Wanderers.
 It was reported Bolton paid £600,000, the highest fee ever paid for a Barbados footballer.
 Gale joined the club for training camp in Spain before returning to England, where he made his team debut in a preseason friendly against Barrow on 15 July.

 International career

 Gale made his full debut for the senior national team in a 0–0 friendly draw against Bermuda on 25 March 2018, entering the match as a substitute for team captain Rashad Jules in the closing minutes.
 He was 15 years old.
 He scored his maiden international goal on 5 September 2019 against Saint Martin, a curving free-kick in front of his hometown crowd in Bridgetown to secure a 4–0 victory during the 2019–20 CONCACAF Nations League C.

 Personal life

 His father, Dwayne Gale, won two Barbados Premier League titles with Paradise, and one with Notre Dame, in the early 2000s.
 Playing as a forward, he earned two caps with the Barbados national team and enjoyed a stint with Galway United in Ireland.

-His favorite professional player is Cristiano Ronaldo.